mongodb/specifications/source/auth/auth.rst

 Backwards Compatibility
 =======================

-There should be no backwards compatibility concerns.
-Drivers currently supporting late-bound authentication only should be able to migrate to eager authentication while still allowing lazy authentication.
+Drivers may need to remove support for association of more than one credential with a MongoClient, including

+	* Deprecation and removal of MongoClient constructors that take as an argument more than a single credential
+	* Deprecation and removal of methods that allow lazy authentication (i.e post-MongoClient construction)

 Reference Implementation
 ========================

-The .NET driver currently uses eager authentication and abides by this specification.
-The Java driver abides by this specification and uses a mix of eager and lazy authentication.
+The Java and .NET drivers currently uses eager authentication and abide by this specification.

 Q & A
 =====